-The four year period of office of the Pensioner Representative for the North West of England, West Midlands and Northern Ireland constituency ends on 30 September 2020.
-However, as a result of the COVID-19 pandemic restrictions the Committee, with approval from the Guarantor, made the decision to suspend the election until 2021.
-Therefore, Bleddyn Hanock will serve as a Pensioner Representative Trustee for an additional year.
-The successful candidate in the election in 2021 will serve for a three year term rather than four years.
+The four year period of office of the Pensioner Representative for the North West of England, West Midlands and Northern Ireland constituency was due to end on 30 September 2020.
+However, as a result of the COVID-19 pandemic restrictions, the Committee, with approval from the Guarantor, made the decision to suspend the election until 2021.
+Therefore, Bleddyn Hanock is serving as a Pensioner Representative Trustee for an additional year.
+The successful candidate in this constituency in the election in 2021 will serve for a three-year term rather than four years.